-A great advantage of this presser foot is its adjustable guide which helps feeding the fabric smoothly into the sewing machine and keeping your stitch straight.
+A great advantage of this presser foot is its adjustable guide which helps feed the fabric smoothly into the sewing machine and keeps your stitch straight.
 On the other hand, it can only be set to 0,5 cm (0 3/8 inch) from the needle at the most.
 In my eyes, this is a minor disadvantage of this helpful equipment.

 7. Clover fork pins – never slip out of fabric

-These fork pins are amazing and really useful little tools by Clover.
+These fork pins are amazing and really useful little sewing accessories by Clover.
 I use them for various purposes.

 a) Assembling pattern pieces where multiple seams (usually four) meet.
 Typically, crotches and armholes to make the seams form a really nice cross (see the images below with scraps of fabric).
 I do not take these pins out while sewing and sew right through them.
 This way the fabrics do not move and the result is perfect.
 The only thing that you need to care about is that the seams are nicely aligned.